whatbrownies/CambridgeFAQ/README.md

 **ABSOLUTELY** no camping is permitted on Micro Center property.
 No line forming is allowed unless instructed to do so by a Cambridge Micro Center Associate.
 This process helps everyone out as you no longer need to camp for 12 hours for a graphics card.

 ##### What you will need:
-> - Government issued Identification card
+> - Government issued Identification card with an address
 > - Cell phone with QR scanning ability/app _**with**_ internet access and your cell phone number
 > - Form of payment (Cash, credit card, etc)
 > - Patience

 How do I register for the Micro Center shuffle:
-> - 1 hour before Micro Center openning, a randomly-generated QR code (generated that day) will be posted outside the store along with the list of cards by series and quantities available that morning on a sandwich board. (eg. 3070 x 10, 3080ti x 4, etc)
+> - 1 hour before Micro Center opening, a randomly-generated QR code (generated that day) will be posted outside the store along with the list of cards by series and quantities available that morning on a sandwich board. (eg. 3070 x 10, 3080ti x 4, etc)
 > - If you are interested in any card that is available, you will need to scan the QR code and navigate to the registration site.
 Please note that you will enter a lottery for a general pool and not a specific card.
 > - Do not form lines and do not congregate by the entrance or by the posters with the QR code.
 Make it easier for everyone there and the Micro Center staff
 > - No line forming is allowed unless instructed to do so by a Cambridge Micro Center Associate.